-Administrative Services Office
+Division/Branch: Administrative Services Office

-To enhance the effectiveness and efficiency of the department by providing staff support services, other administrative services, and responding to the needs of the public.
+Purpose: To enhance the effectiveness and efficiency of the department by providing staff support services, other administrative services, and responding to the needs of the public.

-To minimize energy, fuel and water consumption and implement resource-efficient operations and management measures.
+Goal 1: To minimize energy, fuel and water consumption and implement resourceefficient operations and management measures.

-Implement the department's Energy Action Plan, subject to the availability of funding.
+Objective: Implement the department's Energy Action Plan, subject to the availability of funding.
 Completion date: Ongoing.

-- 1. Initiate lighting, window tinting, retro-commissioning, alternative energy, and other energy efficiency CIP projects. - 2.
-Work with employees to practice energy and water conservation measures, and monitor usage/savings.
+1. Initiate lighting, window tinting, retro-commissioning, alternative energy, and other energy efficiency CIP projects.

+2. Work with employees to practice energy and water conservation measures, and monitor usage/savings.

-To provide a safe and healthy working environment for employees by ensuring that the department's facilities are in compliance with local, state and federal requirements.
+Goal 2: To provide a safe and healthy working environment for employees by ensuring that the department's facilities are in compliance with local, state and federal requirements.

-To address the repair and maintenance and improvement needs of the department's facilities.
+Objective: To address the repair and maintenance and improvement needs of the department's facilities.
 Completion date: Ongoing.

-- 1. Establish a priority listing of capital improvement work for the various department facilities utilizing approximately \$750,000 in general obligation bond funds appropriated in FY12 and \$500,000 in FY 13. - 2.
-Initiate various capital improvement projects with assistance of the DAGS Public Works and Central Services Divisions. - 3.
-Prepare budget requests for additional capital improvement work as additional work is identified.
+1. Establish a priority listing of capital improvement work for the various department facilities utilizing approximately \$500,000 in general obligation bond funds appropriated in FY14 and \$500,000 in FY15.

+2. Initiate various capital improvement projects with assistance of the additional work is identified.